CloudDesk/asset-management-backend/cursor_tasks/orders/PHONEPE_PAYMENT_IMPLEMENTATION_GUIDE.md

 3. **COD vs PhonePe**: COD creates order immediately, PhonePe waits for callback
 4. **Status History**: Tracks all status changes with `is_active` flag for current status
 5. **Address Extraction**: `addressid` for orders is extracted from the first order item (all items share the same delivery address)
-5. **Pro-rata Distribution**: When promotion breakdown not available, discounts distributed by product amount ratio
+6. **Pro-rata Distribution**: When promotion breakdown not available, discounts distributed by product amount ratio
-6. **Negative Prevention**: All quantity calculations use `Math.max(0, ...)` to prevent negatives
+7. **Negative Prevention**: All quantity calculations use `Math.max(0, ...)` to prevent negatives
-7. **Last-Item Adjustment**: Last orderline gets remainder to ensure totals match exactly
+8. **Last-Item Adjustment**: Last orderline gets remainder to ensure totals match exactly
-8. **GCP Tasks**: Scheduled cleanup if payment not completed within timeout
+9. **GCP Tasks**: Scheduled cleanup if payment not completed within timeout
+10. **GST Calculation** ⭐: Automatically calculated after orderline creation:
+    - Fetches warehouse pincode from EKART API
+    - Gets delivery pincode from order address
+    - Uses postal API to get states from both pincodes
+    - Compares states to determine INTRA-STATE (CGST+SGST) or INTER-STATE (IGST)
+    - Calculates GST for each orderline based on product category
+    - Updates orderlines and order with GST breakdown
+    - Errors don't fail order creation (graceful handling)

 ---